zzzprojects/docs/learnentityframeworkcore.com/pages/saving/change-tracker-how-it-works.md

 If you want to explore the most closely related saving and tracking topics, these pages are the best next step:

 - [ChangeTracker](/saving/change-tracker) — how EF Core stores tracking information internally
+- [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally after tracked changes are detected and saved
 - [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
 - [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how tracked entities are saved in a normal connected flow
+- [Disconnected Entities](/saving/save-changes-disconnected-entities) — how to save entities that are not already tracked by the current `DbContext`
 - [Updating Data](/saving/modifying-data) — how EF Core updates existing entities
 - [Adding Data](/saving/adding-data) — how new entities become tracked as `Added`